azubikeenu/design_spec/spec.md

 The current implementation allows integration of the checkout page via plugins, enabling non-authenticated access to the payment gateway.

+ The user supplies their public keys via the request headers

+-  The database is queried for the existence of the key on the settings table

+-  if a settings object is returned then the associated merchant can be tracked using the user_id

+-  The provider keys are exported as environment variables, test keys are supplied on the staging environment and live keys are supplied on the live environment, this is probably done on the CI/CD pipeline on both environments since variable names remain the same

+-  on completion, the transactions are stored in the web_transactions table and associated with the merchant using the user_id

 ## Proposed Design

 ### Dynamic Key Generation